Wild Cornwall Collection

 Moving to Cornwall had a profound impact on my ceramics and led to the creation of the Landscape Series which takes inspiration from the stunning land and seascapes of far West Cornwall.
 My signature turquoise glaze reflects the vibrant colour of the sea whilst the smoked crackle pattern is reminiscent of the rugged cliffs.
 Drawing on my African heritage, I specialise in traditional hand building techniques, such as pinching and coiling with many surfaces burnished to a smooth sheen using my favourite beach pebble.

-My Raku ceramics are available through galleries in Cornwall, London and Scotland and I host regular open studio events where I demonstrate the Raku firing process.
+My Raku ceramics are available through galleries in Cornwall and beyond and I host regular open studio events where I demonstrate the Raku firing process.